Joona Luoto: Playing career

 On 1 June 2022, Luoto as a free agent returned to the NHL in securing a one-year, two-way contract with the Columbus Blue Jackets.

+After his contract with the Blue Jackets, Luoto was unable to gain NHL interest.
+On 12 September 2023, Luoto agreed to an initial trial contract with Swiss club, SC Bern of the NL, with the option of extending to the length of the 2023–24 season.

 International play

-During the 2016–17 season, Luoto made his junior international debut in playing for Team Finland at the World Junior Ice Hockey Championships tournament in Montreal.
+During the 2016–17 season, Luoto made his junior international debut playing for Team Finland at the World Junior Ice Hockey Championships tournament in Montreal.
 In the tournament, he played 6 games with 10+10=20 in scoring.